 Are you part of the remote marketing workforce yet?
-Or considering it an option for the future?
+Or consider it an option for the future?

 You’re not alone: a report by Global Workplace Analytics showed that after the onset of the pandemic, 70% of companies are planning to adopt a hybrid work model.

 But what about your campaigns?
 Don’t they rely on face-to-face interaction with the team to synchronize complex tasks?
 Or need to be overseen in real-time to make sure you never lose a prospect?

 Why Web Apps Are Perfect For Marketing